rfernandezf/Cross-Compile-Java-for-Raspberry-Pi/README.md

 gradle -q sendPi
 ```

-You can adjust all the parameters like user, password, output directory, and the Raspberry IP on the "build.gradle" file.
+You can adjust all the parameters like user, password, output directory, and the Raspberry IP on the scripts in the "shellscripts" folder.

 If you want to do these two steps at the same time, just type: